influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/guides/hardware_sizing.md

 When running a cluster every member should have at least two cores.

 ## How should I configure my hardware differently from a single-node instance?
 Place the `hh` directory on a separate storage device from the `wal` and `data` directories.
 This significantly reduces disk contention when the cluster is under heavy write load.
-For more information on setting up a cluster, see [Clustering setup](/influxdb/v0.11/guides/clustering/).
+For more information on setting up a cluster, see [Cluster Setup](/influxdb/v0.11/clustering/cluster_setup/).